Judicial Externship FAQ

 Los Angeles, CA 90015

 Requirements: Congratulations on your externship in our program this summer.
-This summer, rather than requiring each student to attend a mandatory class in Ethics, Professionalism and Course Requirements, we are allowing you to complete a self-guided training course on the professional behavior expected of you in your placement, obligations regarding confidentiality, and course requirements that you must fulfill in a timely manner before the expiration of the add drop period.
+This summer, each student must complete a mandatory course in Ethics, Professionalism and Course Requirements.
 In order to complete your course and receive your grade.

 You are not enrolled until you complete this course and follow the instructions in the presentation to prove and verify completion.
 Once you have completed the course, you will email some information to Camille, she will verify that you satisfactorily completed the training course, arrange for your enrollment and contact you to verify the enrollment.